elugens/hello-javascript/docs/the-javascript-language/data-types/methods-of-primitives.md

 Source: <https://javascript.info/primitives-methods>

-**Question:** **Does a primitive remain a primitive or return a primitive value when you use it in conjunction with one of its methods?**
+### Does a primitive remain a primitive or return a primitive value when you use it in conjunction with one of its methods?

 **Interview Answer:** Yes, a primitive remains a primitive regardless of what method is called on it.